rafaelcn/rafaelcn.github.io/_posts/2022-04-26-competitive-programming-with-go.md

 Some other Go templates address this issue a bit differently when reading arrays like reading a string and then spliting it, converting it to whatever type the problem needs and finally it tried to solve the problem.
-The following example is much simpler.
+But I think the following example is much simpler.

 # The template

-The source code provided here is a simple template that can be used whenever you are looking to solve a problem with Golang.
+The source code provided here is a simple template that can be used whenever you are looking to solve a problem with Golang that accounts for speed when printing data.
+A buffered output is the way to **go** as it will be much faster than printing each answer individually.

 ``` go
 package main